uga-libraries/web-download/README.md

 ## Overview

+Downloads individual PDF files from saved Archive-It crawls using the Archive-It File Type report.
+Files are saved in folders named with the website (seed) url.
+It can download PDFs from many websites, but only one Archive-It collection, at a time.

-Downloads individual PDF files from saved Archive-It crawls to provide access to Georgia Government Publications via the Digital Library of Georgia.
+At UGA, PDFs are downloaded to provide access to Georgia government publications via the Digital Library of Georgia.
-To use this script for other formats, update how missing file extensions are assigned in get_file_name().

-Script Result:
-One folder for each website (seed), named with a modified version of the URL that removes characters not permitted in folder names.
-Each folder contains all the PDFs from the CSV(s) for that website.
-PDFs are named with the last portion of their URL and a sequential number is added if another file of the same name has already been downloaded.
-If Archive-It detects a file is an exact duplicate, rather than a separate file with the same name, it will not be downloaded.
-A Download Log (download_log.csv) is always created, which records if the correct number of PDFs were downloaded and if any errors were found.
-If there were errors, an Error Log (error_log.csv) is created with the error information for each file with errors.
-The outputs of the script are all saved to the same folder as the Archive-It CSVs.

 ## Getting Started